saturneric/GpgFrontend/README.md

 issue](https://github.com/saturneric/GpgFrontend/issues/new) or submit PRs if you prefer to use GitHub.
 For anonymous users, Git patches can be delivered by [mail](mailto:eric@bktus.com).
-If you don't have a GitHub account or prefer not to register, you are welcome to communicate with me via email at
+If you don't have a GitHub account or prefer not to register, you are welcome to communicate with me via email.

 [Contributing Guide](https://www.gpgfrontend.bktus.com/appendix/contribute)